marilynpesantez/churn_prediction-1/README.md

 # Background
-This project applies logistic regression to a telecommunications dataset (telco.csv) to understand which customer and service attributes are most strongly associated with churn.
-The primary goal is to understand why customers churn and what actions the business can take to reduce it.
+This project applies logistic regression to a telecommunications dataset (telco.csv) to understand which customer and service attributes are most strongly associated with churn and what actions the business can take to reduce churn.

+The analysis is structured around to main objectives:
+1. Interpretive Modeling
+Quantify how customer attributes (e.g., contract type, internet service, billing method) influence churn likelihood.
+This section focuses on odds ratios, coefficients, and business insights to understand why customers churn.
 # Model Overview
 A logistic regression model was fit to estimate the likelihood that a customer will churn (Churn = 1) or remain an active customer (Churn = 0).